xMistt/rebootpy/docs/faq.rst

 .. note::

-    Since fortnitepy v0.9.0 net_cl is not needed and this error will therefore not be an issue.
+    Since rebootpy v0.9.0 net_cl is not needed and this error will therefore not be an issue.
 For legacy and possibly future use, it will remain in the faq.

 When fortnite releases a new content update they also update a specific number named netcl needed for the party